ministryofjustice/cloud-platform/docs/INFO-our-ops-processes.md

 * User happiness with support

 We do not currently have a process in place for measuring these but we are working on it.

+## Approved

+The cloud platform team approved this document:

+- Sablu Miah